adamkarnowka/loupedeck-lightroom-cc/README.md

 ⚠️ I have tested it on Mac only, don't have option to try it using Windows.
 ```

+### Known limitations:

+- adjustments (actions with configuration) cannot be grouped into folders, this is Logi API limitation, so only simple commands are groupped, rest is shown as a long list.
+- when choosing step value, number in preview is shown as integer by default, click on it to see decimal value - again, API limitation 🤷🏻

 ## Requirements:
 Adobe Lightroom installed, with `Enable external controllers` setting enabled: